elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-01.md

 <img src="../../assets/images/elastic/3rd-party/logical-concepts.png" alt="logical-concepts.png" style="width:70%;"/>

-* Elasticsearch is moving away from ‘types’.
+* Elasticsearch is moving away from 'types'.
 In Elasticsearch 6 only one type is allowed per index.

 Notes:

 3 main logical concepts behind Elasticsearch:
 Document
-Structured data similar to a row in a database, something that you’re searching for Not just about text, any data can work.
+Structured data similar to a row in a database, something that you're searching for Not just about text, any data can work.
 JSON format (way to encode text, objects etc..)
 Every document has a unique ID (auto assigned, or manually)